HsuJoann/HsuJoann.github.io/_posts/2023-03-07-Data-Scientist-code-to-data-engineer-code.md

 This blog shares my experience and code to make the bridge.

 First, get data ready in PySpark DataFrame.

 Second, turn this into a special Dataframe for distribution.
 Each row is used to call Data Science Model related function.
-Each cell is a list
+Each cell is a list.

-Three, Define the function: inside function,  tech prep, then turn the list into a panda' dataframe.
-Finally, get and use the code from  data scientist
+Thirde, Define the function: inside function,  tech prep, then turn the list into a panda' dataframe. after that, get and use the code from  data scientist.
+The returned value from models are a list.

-Fourth step is to call the function
+Fourth step is to call the function .

-Last, the the return list to a PySpark Datafrom
+Last, the the return list to a PySpark Dataframe that can be write out to any place you desire.

 ```python